v-a-dinesh/Bidirectional-ClickHouse-Flat-File-Data-Ingestion-Tool/README.md

 # 🔁 Bidirectional ClickHouse & Flat File Data Ingestion Tool

+A full-stack web application that enables seamless data transfer between ClickHouse databases and CSV files in both directions.

 ## 📌 Project Overview

-This is a full-stack web application that enables **bidirectional data transfer** between:

-- **ClickHouse Database** (as source or target)
-- **Flat File (CSV)** (as source or target)

-It allows users to select data columns, handle JWT authentication for ClickHouse, and view ingestion status and record counts through a simple web interface.

----
+This tool provides a user-friendly interface for:
+- Exporting data from ClickHouse databases to CSV files
+- Importing data from CSV files into ClickHouse tables
+- Previewing and selecting columns
+- Handling JWT authentication for secure ClickHouse connections
+- Monitoring ingestion progress and record counts

 ## 🚀 Features